airr-community/ogrdb_contrib/README.md

 This repository provides tools for creating and validating sequence submission files for the [Open Germline Receptor Database (OGRDB)](https://ogrdb.airr-community.org/).
 The tools help researchers prepare genomic evidence and sequence upload files that meet OGRDB's requirements.

 Uploading sequences is the first step in creating or updating germline sets.
 Once the sequences are uploaded, they can be grouped into sets using tools in OGRDB itself.
 The sequence upload consists of two CSV files.
-One holds information on the sequences theselves (the upload file), and the other documents the genomic evidence supporting each sequence (the evidence file).
+One holds information on the sequences (the upload file), and the other documents the genomic evidence supporting each sequence (the evidence file).
 Germline sets on OGRDB hold to different standards, depending on the available evidence for the species in question.
 Genomic evidence is not required for all species, or for all sequences in a submission, but it is strongly preferred and should be provided if available.
+Please consult the maintainers before preparing any files, to make sure that the submission meets the current requirements for the species in question.

 ## Prerequisites